chinmaysagade/reWizeNotes/linear_algebra.md

 Understands the directions of the spread of our data using Eigenvectors.
 Brings out the relative importance of these directions using Eigenvalues.
 ![alt text](images/pca.png)

+### What is a Tensor:
+Tensors are multi-indexed arrays of numbers, or functions, that transform according to certain rules under a change of coordinates.
+Tensor Orders:
+0-tensor: scalar.
+1-tensor:  vector.
+2-tensor:  matrix.
+3-tensor:  a 3d cube of numbers.